RemyPaulJr/notes/aws/data engineer cert/Storage/S3 Access Points.md

 Define ways to access buckets and prefix.

-Access Points simplify security management for S
+Access Points simplify security management for S3 buckets.
+Each Access Point has:
+- its own DNS name (Internet Origin or VPC Origin)
+- an access point policy (similar to bucket policy) - allows you to manage security at scale
+---
+Access Points